jingle1267/TaskFramework/README.md

 TaskFramework
 =============

-Android task framework. **<font color="red">Less code, better quality!</font>**
+TaskFramework is an Open Source Android library that allows developers to easily create applications.
 TaskFramework is an event bus designed to decouple different parts of your application while still allowing them to communicate efficiently.
+Feel free to use it all you want in your Android apps provided that you cite this project and include the license in your app. **<font color="red">Less code, better quality!</font>**

 General Usage and API
 ---------------------